tlevine/www.thomaslevine.com/content/!/about/index.md

-> Thomas Levine is a unique and special snowflake.
+> Thomas Levine is a unique and special snowflake!

-Nicola Hughes (Not confirmed, and [here](http://www.quotegarden.com/bk-fc.html) are two more hilarious options.)
+[Nicola Hughes](http://www.guardian.co.uk/profile/nicola-hughes) <!-- notmuch show thread:00000000000215a7 -->

 > [Thomas Levine] care[s] only about [his] social experiments.
 [He does]
 > not discriminate between frivolities and things of actual importance